jiangwenyuan/nuster/README.md

 # Introduction

-Nuster is a simple yet powerful web caching proxy server based on HAProxy.
+Nuster is a high performance caching proxy server based on HAProxy.
 It is 100% compatible with HAProxy, and takes full advantage of the ACL functionality of HAProxy to provide fine-grained caching policy based on the content of request, response or server status.
 Its features include: